hunteke/temoa/docs/source/Documentation.rst

 Temoa Origin and Pronunciation
 ------------------------------

-While we use 'temoa' as an acronym, it is an actual word in the Nahuatl (Aztec) language, meaning "to seek something."
+While we use 'Temoa' as an acronym, it is an actual word in the Nahuatl (Aztec) language, meaning "to seek something."

 One pronounces the word 'Temoa' as "teh", "moe", "uh".